 - Assess your team’s current and future availability for taking on project work in one single place

 - Accurately plan for prospective projects in your team’s pipeline

 - Ensure projects are prioritized and staffed correctly

 - Optimize how your team’s time is allocated

-- Avoid over-assigning work or allocating resources inefficiently
+- Manage workload effectively and avoid over-assigning work or allocating resources inefficiently

 - Identify bottlenecks, make adjustments, and deliver projects efficiently